 Geke steering Anyway while leaving Conwy

 As the wind was directly from the East we sailed North.
-This is a good course for not-goin-to-Liverpool.
-At that moment we were still amongst other yachts not-going-to-Liverpool as well and when we were quite far out I eventually decided to make a tack towards Liverpool. but with light winds, the current against us and a nasty swell, we made little progress.
+This is an excellent course for those who do not go to Liverpool.
+At least at that moment we were still amongst other yachts not-going-to-Liverpool and when we were quite far out I eventually decided to make a tack towards Liverpool.
+But with light winds, the current against us and a nasty swell, we made little progress.
 After another hour the the Orme was, like in the dream, still due South.
 We could not escape.
-All the time we were motor sailing.
+All the time we had been motor sailing.

-Then after a VHF call to the sailing Captain expressing concern about lack of progress all other boats started to move away from us in a North Easterly direction.
+Then, after a VHF call to the sailing Captain where I expressing concern about lack of progress, all other boats started to move away from us in a North Easterly direction.
 I guess under donkey assistance but we were already running at 1500 r.p.m. and I wasn't keen to burn excessive amounts of diesel.

 Heading North, the course not to Liverpool

-At about 13:00, the Great Orme still due South and after some family deliberation I called up the sailing captain again to announce we were heading back to Conwy.
-The GPS indicated ETA of 23:45.
+At about 13:00, the Great Orme was still due South and after some family deliberation I called up the sailing captain again to announce we were heading back to Conwy.
+The GPS indicated ETA in Liverpool at 23:45.
 The minimum speed was calculated to be 4 kts.
 We were doing 3 kts.
 Only after LW at 16:00 the current would become favourable.

 The Great Orme due East